When men can no longer perform as they wish

 - Treatment of underlying diseases (e.g., high blood pressure, diabetes)

-- Improving blood circulation through lifestyle changes
+- Improvement of blood circulation through lifestyle changes

 - Stress management and sleep optimization

-- Psychotherapeutic support if ED is psychogenic
+- Psychotherapeutic support if ED is psychologically triggered

-2. Drug options
+2. Medicinal options

-- PDE-5 inhibitors (e.g., sildenafil, tadalafil): Promote vasodilation in the penis.
+- PDE-5 inhibitors (e.g., sildenafil, tadalafil): Promote vasodilation in the penis

-- Vacuum pumps , penile injections , penile prostheses (in severe cases)
+- Vacuum pumps, penile injections, penile prostheses (in severe cases)

-3. Natural Strategies and Supplements
+3. Natural strategies and supplements

-- L-Arginine , Citrulline : Promote nitric oxide production
+- L-Arginine, Citrulline: Promote nitric oxide production

-- Adaptogenic plant substances (e.g., Ashwagandha, Ginseng)
+- Adaptogenic botanicals (e.g., Ashwagandha, Ginseng)

-- Endurance training & strength training : Promote blood circulation, testosterone production, dopamine
+- Endurance training & strength training: Promote blood circulation, testosterone production, dopamine

 Erectile dysfunction as an early warning system